Randwarf/StellarisUnityLore/Species/Kwerdan.md

 - Evolved a trap-making intelligence to protect themselves during the long nights.
 - Long and expensive child-raising period.
 - The older they get, the more fertile kwerdans become.
+- Gardens of up to 10 kids, can choose to plant less if need be.

 <<<Less history, more biology up here>>>